 "Whatever your heart thinks, you will accomplish!"

 If only we can clear emails this way!
 But seriously, if you have big dreams for this year, like planning your big day, renovating your dream home or going on a vacation of a lifetime, say this to yourself, over and over again.
-Of course it also helps if you've been regularly contributing to a savings plan like Singlife's MyFlexiSaver as a back-up plan, just in case you can’t pronounce this one properly.
+Of course it also helps if you've been regularly contributing to a savings plan like the Singlife Flexi Life Income plan as a back-up, just in case you can’t pronounce this one properly.

 Shen Ti Jian Kang 身体健康